aNap73/Project-2/README.md

 ## Ant's Closing Thoughts

-This project really felt like the [Kobayashi_Maru](https://en.wikipedia.org/wiki/Kobayashi_Maru).
+This project really felt a bit like the [Kobayashi_Maru](https://en.wikipedia.org/wiki/Kobayashi_Maru).
 It was a great learning experience I (Anthony)learned ALOT about managing a project, and a alot of new tech also.
 While I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
 I hope they also learned a ton.
+We all had fun reprograming the simulator btw... ;) and that's how we have a site!

-I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it to upgrade it
+I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it to upgrade it.
+Images, password reset, etc...

 ## However for now...